Armenteros2001/chess-puzzle-tracker/README.md

 # chesspuzzletracker
-To track your results and metric in chess puzzles
+To track your results and metrics in chess puzzles